Anne Walsh, Senior Nutrition Specialist, The Power of Nutrition.

 Of course, there are some areas where the NHS struggles.
 Constantly needing to adapt and invest in new skills and infrastructure as technology and science produce new solutions to health delivery and treatment of disease, and balancing hospital-centred care with the ever-increasing need for services going out to communities for people of all ages.
 Both present major challenges for an institution first designed immediately after the Second World War.

 These are complex challenges and seeing how the NHS continues to evolve and adapt will provide valuable insight for all those seeking to support less developed health infrastructure and delivery systems.
 Sharing knowledge and learning from both success and failure is essential to this work – which is why the Power of Nutrition places great emphasis on monitoring and evaluation of the programmes we fund.
-There is much that can be shared across different countries than can help improve public health outcomes.
+There is much that can be shared across different countries that can help improve public health outcomes.
 Indeed, as more developing countries invest in the health of their population there may also be valuable lessons that they can share with the NHS – particularly in terms of community health programmes.

 Meanwhile, there is a lot to learn from the history of the NHS, not least the transformational impact that investment in public health systems can have when there is the political and popular will to make it happen.